 In addition to the bequest, Rita remains very involved with RHC.
-She has been the president of the Friends of Regina Health Center for the past six years and serves as a Eucharistic minister for some Sunday Masses at RHC.
+She has served as a Eucharistic minister for some Sunday Masses at RHC.
 She also spends part of Christmas day visiting with residents and works to raise money for resident parties and other quality-of-life activities.

 “If you’re asking yourself whether there is a good place for you or a parent, there is.
 By making donations now and through a bequest, we keep RHC a great place.
 There are so many places in the world that need help.
 RHC is unique in caring for those who have done so much for so many, including the priests, nuns and laity who call RHC their home,” added Rita.